 - Auto Theft.
 15,932 reported cases of auto theft in 2015.

 Of these offenses, larceny was the most common crime.
-Larceny is the theft of property, and in the state of Colorado, you can be charged with petty theft, misdemeanor theft or felony theft depending on the value of the goods that were taken.
-Many of these larceny charges were likely due to shoplifting offenses, once of the most common crimes in the state.
+Larceny is the theft of property, and in the state of Colorado, you can be charged with petty theft, misdemeanor theft, or felony theft depending on the value of the goods that were taken.
+Many of these larceny charges were likely due to shoplifting offenses, one of the most common crimes in the state.
 Interestingly, auto theft is another common offense with 15,932 cases being reported last year.
 That’s an incredible 27.7% gain over numbers reported in 2014, so car theft is clearly on the rise in the state.
 In fact, all of these crimes saw an increase from 2014 to 2015, which isn’t entirely surprising given the number of people who have moved into the state in the last few years.
 More people means more crimes.
 You can see the full report on criminal offenses in 2015 on CBI’s website.

 The eight offenses on the Colorado Bureau of Investigation’s report don’t even begin to account for the myriad of other offenses people in our state face every day.
 There are more than 25,000 DUI arrests every year, thousands of drug arrests, and many other misdemeanor offenses.
 If you are facing charges in the legal system in Colorado, you need to make sure you have competent, experienced representation on your side.
 Look for a criminal lawyer who has experience working with clients who have faced similar charges in the past.
 Don’t talk to anyone until you have your legal representation present.